mmbman/Katagiri/1979-08-15-Diamond-Sutra-Dharma-Not-Dharma-Dharma.md

 ##### 41:15

-So, no buddhadharma is real buddhadharma.
+So, no-buddhadharma is real buddhadharma.
 Or, before this, Chapter 8 says: no-heap of merit is real merit.
 In other words, no-merit is real merit.
 Merit is two kinds of merit.
-Worldly merit: if you practice something you can experience.
+Worldly merit: if you practice something, you can experience [something].
 That individual experience is a kind of merit, worldly merit.
-So real merit is completely no merit because you cannot attach to individual experience of merit.
+So real merit is completely no merit, because you cannot attach to individual experience of merit.
 Individual merit – no.

 Real merit is completely no-merit.
 No-merit is real merit.
-If you completely throw away, give it to somebody, if your individual experience is given to the truth or universe again, at that time you can get real merit.
+If you completely throw [it] away, give it to somebody, if your individual experience is given to the truth or universe again, at that time you can get real merit.

 For instance, if you chant the sutra to the Buddha, this is practice.
-But through the practice we expect something from the practice, ritual.
+But through the practice we expect something from the practice, [from] ritual.
 By ritual, by chanting the sutra, the merit of chanting the sutra can reach to the Buddha's heart or not?
 Of course.
 But actually, all you have to do is, just chant of the sutra.
 By chanting the sutra, very naturally you can experience something from ritual, but that experience is completely individual.
 I always tell you, there is no reason to attach to individual experience.
 Next we have to put it aside.
-So all you have to do is, practically, just continue to chant the sutra, in the presence of buddha.
-Just practice zazen, that is 'shikan' zazen, or 'shikan' chanting.
-This is meaning of Zen Buddhistic ritual.
+So all you have to do is, practically, just continue to chant the sutra, in the presence of Buddha.
+Just practice zazen.
+That is "shikan" zazen, or "shikan" chanting.
+This is [the] meaning of Zen Buddhist ritual.

 ##### 44:19

 So, no merit.
-Always putting aside individual experience, whatever it is, and then continually chant – that is no-merit.
+Always putting aside individual experience, whatever it is, and then [continuing to] chant – that is no-merit.
 But this no-merit is *really* merit, because you can deeply settle yourself in the middle of ritual.
 Very stable.

 So sooner or later, you can touch the core of existence.
 And that is no-heap of merit.
 So according to Dogen's term, giving is not to covet.

 ##### 45:10

 I told you last Wednesday...
-I read a piece of poem by Rilke, which occurs in the Duino Elegies.
+I read a piece of [a] poem by Rilke, which occurs in the Duino Elegies.
 He's in the later years of his life.
-In this book, he really explains oneness of life and death.
-Apparently, that poem seems to be a pessimistic view of human life, but actually not.
+In this book, he really explains [the] oneness of life and death.
+Apparently, that poem seems to be a pessimistic view of human life, but actually [it is] not.

 I read just a piece of [the] poem.
 He points out the attitude of human life, what we do usually.
 He says "never, not for a single day, do we have pure space in which the flowers are always unfolded."
 Never, not for a single day: because, if you get the merit, we stay with the merit.
-We never, not for a single day – this is very usual state of human life.
-Always stay[ing] with small world created by individual.
-At that time, very naturally, we can fight, we can create problem.
-So he says, "that is what destiny is, to be face to face."
+We never, not for a single day – this is [the] very usual state of human life.
+Always stay[ing] with small world created by [the] individual.
+At that time, very naturally, we can fight, we can create problem[s].
+So he says, "That is what destiny is, to be face to face."

 There is for every world, an opposed...

 *[tape change]*

-... but why don't we have... have we had pure space in which the flowers are always unfolded; that means universe or truth.
+... but why don't we have ... pure space in which the flowers are always unfolded; that means universe or truth.

 ##### 48:07

 It is important to face-to-face, but not *always* face-to-face.
-Without being face to face, we cannot experience individual life.
-If you want to practice, you have to face, you have to present with zazen, practice face to face directly.
+Without being face-to-face, we cannot experience individual life.
+If you want to practice, you have to face, you have to [be] present with zazen, practice face to face directly.
 And then very naturally you can experience individual things.
 But at that time, there is no merit.
 That means, put it aside, and then why don't you open your heart.
 Why don't you throw away your heart to pure space.
 Pure space means not face-to-face.
 Not face to face.
 Just be with zazen, if you do zazen.
 Just be present with gassho if you do gassho.
 Just have breakfast with breakfast, with mind and body.
 That means, we have to be sometimes behind breakfast, or next to, side by side to the breakfast, not face to face.
 Or sometimes just be in, be right in.
 Or sometimes, be just next to breakfast.
 Or just be nestling close to the breakfast. *[some chuckles in the group]* Walk hand in hand.

 This is very important.
 Without saying anything, without arguing or whatever it is, why is it we have to have breakfast every morning?
 We have to, when the time comes to have breakfast, just have breakfast.
 If you don't want, don't have breakfast.
 That's all.
 No problem.
 But if you're always present with breakfast face to face according to your intellectual sense, well, you create lots of argument. *Why*?
 In India, they have just one meal a day.
 Why don't you have one meal a day?
 If you want, you can have.

 Well, lots of complaints, argument.
 But no matter how long you argue with any problem, any subject, the argument is going endlessly.
-Finally, all you have to do is, keep your mouth shut; just have breakfast with your [best? breath?].
+Finally, all you have to do is, keep your mouth shut; just have breakfast with your [best?].
 That's all we have to do.

 ##### 51:30